The right to mobility

 Students willing mobility must submit the following documents to the International Black Sea University after receiving the confirmation of mobility transfer:

-- Copy (s) of document (s) governing student status (eg enrollment / restoration / status suspension / status termination act);
+- Documents regulatıng student status (eg enrollment / restoration / status suspension / status termination act) or their Sealed Copies;

-- A mark sheet certified by the signature and seal of the authorized person of the University (indicating the number of credits and evaluation of the study components);
+- Transcript certified by the signature and seal of the authorized person of the University (indicating the number of credits and evaluation of the study components);

-- A copy of an identification card (ID);
+- A copy of enrollee’s identification card (ID);

 - Two photographs (3X4), (printed and electronic version);